hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 One benefit of this indirection (using a Map instead of a Singleton) is that it avoids moving data around in the merkle state.
-Another benefit is that adoption trigger becomes simple (App sets the roster) with delineated responsibilities between the App and the platform.
+Another benefit is that adoption trigger becomes straightforward (App sets the roster) with delineated responsibilities between the App and the platform.

 ### Roster Validity